 Also known as ‘Superset,’ this variety produces fruits with glossy yellow, smooth skin.
 Fine-textured flesh has a sweet and nutty flavor.

-Fruits should be picked at 5-6 inches in length.
+Fruits should be picked at five to six inches in length.

 ‘Supersett’ grows on open bush plants with few spines, and has excellent mildew resistance.